INCLUSIVE PLAY

 WORKING TOGETHER FOR PLAYING TOGETHER

-OUR TIPS FOR for play together places & an inclusive living environment:
+Our tips for an inclusive living environment:

 ✔ Create enough support.
 Consult local residents, children, parents, schools, care institutions, etc.;